masylum/testosterone/Readme.md

 `npm install testosterone`

-## Options
+## How does it work?

-Testosterone accepts two options:
+Call testosterone with two optional options:

 - host _(localhost)_
 - port _(80)_

+Use the returned object to do http calls with a sinatra-like-chainable syntax.

 If you want the virilest experiencie, replace nodejs assert with `testosterone.assert`